-- Anaerobic respiration occurs in the absence of oxygen and is less common in plants.
-It is typically a temporary response to conditions where oxygen availability is limited. - The process involves the partial breakdown of glucose, producing energy and metabolic by products. - In alcoholic fermentation, pyruvate is converted into ethanol, releasing carbon dioxide as a by product.
+Anaerobic respiration occurs in the absence of oxygen and is less common in plants.
+It is typically a temporary response to conditions where oxygen availability is limited.

+The process involves the partial breakdown of glucose, producing energy and metabolic by products.
+One common form of anaerobic respiration in plants is fermentation, which occurs in the cytoplasm and yields a small amount of ATP.

+- In alcoholic fermentation, pyruvate is converted into ethanol, releasing carbon dioxide as a by product.
 This process is used by plants, such as yeast, during fermentation in the production of alcoholic beverages. - In lactic acid fermentation, pyruvate is converted into lactic acid.
 This process can occur in plant tissues when oxygen levels are low, such as during periods of intense exercise or under certain environmental conditions.

 Name Of The Lecturer G. MANI KUMAR Program B. Sc - BZC Course (Paper) Paper IV - Plant Physiology and Metabolism Name of the Topic Photosynthesis and Photorespiration Topic Synopsis Photosynthesis Photo systems Photosynthetic electron transport Photo phosphorylation Photorespiration Hours Required 12 Learning Objectives On completion of this topic students will be able to 3.
 Interpret the role of enzymes in plant metabolism.
 4. Evaluate the role of minerals in plant nutrition and their deficiency symptoms.
 Pre Knowledge to be reminded Mineral Nutrition is defined as the naturally occurring inorganic nutrient found in the soil and food that is essential for the proper functioning of animal and plant body.
 Minerals are vital elements necessary for the body.
-Both the plants and animals require minerals essentially.
+Both the plants and animals require minerals